 AHPT 8366 Clinical Application of Pharmacology (3:3:0,0) This course provides a survey of pharmacology and covers key concepts related to the cellular actions, therapeutic uses, and side effects of major drug classes used in the management of disease.
-Basic principles of pharmacology are addressed with focus on the mechanisms of action of classes of drugs and effects of specific drugs on the major systems of the body.
-The major focus of this course is on the relevant applications of pharmacotherapy to PT clinical practice and patient management.
-ISBN 13: 978-0-8036-1277-5 will include human resources, strategic planning, marketing, legislation, reimbursement models, ethical issues, and advocacy to improve healthcare policy.
-ISBN: 978-0-7917-8132-9
+Basic principles of pharmacology are addressed with focus on the mechanisms of action of classes of drugs and effects of specific drugs on the major systems of the body (nervous, musculoskeletal, cardiorespiratory, immune, endocrine, gastrointestinal, and other body systems).
+The pathophysiology of disease is also reviewed.
+The major focus of this course is on the relevant applications of pharmacotherapy to physical therapy clinical practice and patient management.
+ISBN: 978-0-8036-4029-0